chpoit/utsushis-charm/README.md

 10. If no charm errored, or you don't care about those charms, you should be able to open the `charms.encoded.txt` file and copy the contents into the import box of [MHR-Wiki](https://mhrise.wiki-db.com/sim/?hl=en)

+# FAQ
+- Q: Can I use a capture card instead?
+  - I tested recording in 720p and 1080p with OBS using a Genki Shadowcast and everything worked.
+(MKV, others should work too)
+  - I recommend recording in 30fps to avoid doubling the frames to process
+  - I see no reason other capture cards should not work
+  - 1080p adds extra processing due to a downscaling step to 720p (20-30% slower)
+  - I also tested using an Mclassic without any issues.

 # Troubleshooting